raul23/clustering-text/README.rst

 - `Tesseract <https://github.com/tesseract-ocr/tesseract>`_ for running OCR on books - version 4 gives
   better results.
 OCR is disabled by default since it is a slow resource-intensive process.

+`:information_source:` About the caching option

+- Cache is used to save the converted ebook files into ``txt`` to avoid re-converting them which can be a time consuming process.
+  `DiskCache <http://www.grantjenks.com/docs/diskcache/>`_, a disk and file backed cache library, is used by the ``cluster_text_docs.py`` script.
+- The script ``cluster_text_docs.py`` can use the cache with the ``--use-cache`` flag.
+- The MD5 hashes of the ebook files are used as keys to the file-based cache.

+`:warning:` Important things to keep in mind when using the caching option

+* When enabling the cache with the flag ``--use-cache``, the ``cluster_text_docs.py`` script has to cache the converted ebooks (``txt``) if they were not already saved in previous runs.
+Therefore, the speed up of some of the tasks (dataset creation and updating) will be seen in subsequent executions of the script.
+* Keep in mind that caching has its caveats.
+For instance if a given ebook is modified (e.g. a page is deleted) then the ``cluster_text_docs.py`` script has to run the text conversion again since the keys in the cache are the MD5 hashes of the ebooks.
+* There is no problem in the
+  cache growing without bounds since its size is set to a maximum of 1 GB by default (check the ``--cache-size-limit`` option) and its eviction policy determines what items get to be evicted to make space for more items which by default it is the least-recently-stored eviction policy (check the ``--eviction-policy`` option).

 Clustering Wikipedia pages
 ==========================
 The dataset of HTML pages is small: 70 Wikipedia pages from 5 categories